-When you’re looking for something salty and sweet to snack on, nothing will the spot quite as well as this cinnamon kettle corn will.
-It’s incredibly easy to make and it’ll be the hit at your next movie night!
+When you’re looking for something salty and sweet to snack on, nothing will the spot quite as well as kettle corn will.
+It’s incredibly easy to make on your stove top, and it’ll be the hit at your next movie night!
 Come on in to the virtual kitchen and I’ll show you how easy it is to make!

 I love quotes about food.
 I guess that’s par for the course when you love to cook and bake like I do, but what amazes me is how many people use food as a topic of discussion.
 Last night at church, I overheard a conversation between two guys.
-The conversation began with a discussion (or possibly whining) about what a horrible preseason the Packers are having.
-Then the conversation switched sides and the other guy complained about what an awful round of golf he had played that morning.
+The conversation began with a discussion (or possibly whining) about what a horrible preseason the Green Bay Packers are having.
+Then the conversation switched sides, the other guy complaining about what an awful round of golf he had played that morning.

 Then the conversation switched gears.
 The golfer said, “But DUUUDE, the Italian sausage at the 19th hole rocked!
 I had 3 sausages and then I didn’t care about my pissy round of golf so much.”

 That “men are from Mars and women are from Venus” thing is bunk.
 The author should hang around the coffee and doughnut table at church, because men are very similar to women when it comes to our love for food!

 Homemade kettle corn is a snack that men and women will never argue over.
 It’s a wonderful sweet and salty snack that’s likely to turn just about any frown upside down.